eclipseisoffline/customname/README.md

 - `require_permissions` can be used to disable the permission requirement.
 When set to `false`, the `/name`, `/itemname` and `/itemlore` commands are available to everyone.
 - `blacklisted_names` is a list of regexes that are blacklisted.
 When a prefix, suffix or nickname matches one of these regexes, they won't be able to be used.
 - `max_name_length` controls how long a player prefix/nickname/suffix can be, which can be 32 at most.
+- `operators_bypass_restrictions` can be used to disable name restrictions for operators.
+When this is enabled, operators and people with the permission `customname.bypass_restrictions` can use spaces in nicknames, bypass the max length restriction, and more.